La Fada Morgana (Catalan folk tale): Tale type

-The tale is connected to the cycle of Cupid and Psyche, and, more especifically, to the Aarne-Thompson-Uther Index type ATU 425B, "The Son of the Witch" (Catalan: El desencantament del princep: les tasques de la bruixa).
+The tale is connected to the cycle of Cupid and Psyche, and, more specifically, to the Aarne-Thompson-Uther Index type ATU 425B, "The Son of the Witch" (Catalan: El desencantament del princep: les tasques de la bruixa).

 Catalan scholarship classifies the tale as type ATU 428, "The Wolf", a type that Jan-Öjvind Swahn considered to be only a fragmentary version of his type 425A.
 Accordingly, German folklorist Hans-Jörg Uther revised the international classification system and subsumed previous type 428 under the new type ATU 425B, "Son of the Witch".

 Motifs

-Catalan scholarship locates the motif of the box of musical instruments in Greek, Turkish and South Italian variants.
+The antagonist Morgana

 The antagonist, Fairy Morgana, has also been compared to her possible namesake, the Arthurian fairy and sorceress Morgan Le Fay.
 Morgana also appears as the name of the female antagonist in other Catalan folktales of type 425B.

+The heroine's helper

 According to Danish scholar Inger Margrethe Boberg, the heroine's helper in type 428 may be a young man cursed to be an animal in Northern Europe, while in variants from Southern Europe her helper is the witch's own son, who falls in love with the heroine.
+Similarly, according to Russian folklorist Lev Barag, in type 428, the heroine's helper may be a wolf (like in Russian or in Serbo-Croatian texts), a cat or a dog; the animal helper then turns into a human male that marries the heroine.

+The heroine's tasks

+A motif that appears in the tale type is that the heroine must travel to another witch's house and fetch from there a box or casket she must not open.
+German folklorist Hans-Jörg Uther remarked that these motives ("the quest for the casket" and the visit to the second witch) are "the essential feature" of the subtype.
+Catalan scholarship locates the motif of the box of musical instruments in Greek, Turkish and South Italian variants.